 - Students will be given problems describing a solid formed by defined cross sections in a region bound by the graphs of functions.
-For each of the problems they will be asked to draw and shade the region defined in the problem, to build a 3-dimensional model up from this twodimensional region by making cross sections out of modeling clay, then write an expression containing one or more integrals that can be solved to find the volume of the solid built. - Students will complete a "Reasoning with Tabular Data" activity in small groups in which they must use a table of data that represents some real-world situation.
-In this activity they will need to apply what they know about graphical analysis to generalize what can be determined about the graph of the function as a whole.
-They will also need to apply a variety of concepts such as Riemann sums, the average rate of change, the average value of the function, and the Fundamental Theorem of Calculus to solve problems written in only the context of the real world function itself.
-Lastly, they will be asked to combine the knowledge of the function deduced from the table with a related function given by its equation. - In an activity that considers the functions f, f', and f'' in which one of those graphs is given, students will be asked to create a sign chart for each of the functions, then sketch a possible graph of each of the functions, then answer some graphical analysis questions about each of the functions and to justify their reasoning.
+For each of the problems they will be asked to draw and shade the region defined in the problem, then write an expression containing one or more integrals that can be solved to find the volume of the solid built. - Students will regularly be asked to derive general information about a function given only certain information that may be contained in a table of values, a written description, and equation for the derivative or antiderivative of a function, or a graph of the derivative or antiderivative of the function. - In an activity that considers the functions f, f', and f" in which one of those graphs is given, students will be asked to create a sign chart for each of the functions, then sketch a possible graph of each of the functions, then answer some graphical analysis questions about each of the functions and to justify their reasoning.